vishvanath45/vishvanath45.github.io/index.md

 I am also a competitive programmer, you can find me on [Codeforces](http://codeforces.com/profile/v_ns), [CodeChef](https://www.codechef.com/users/v_ns), [SpOJ](http://www.spoj.com/users/v_ns/).

-### _Present Project_
+### _Current Projects_
-- I am currently working on Sentimental Analysis of Tweets, you can find my work at [Git repo](https://github.com/vishvanath45/Sentimental_analysis).
+- I am currently working on **Sentimental Analysis of Tweets**, you can find my work at [Git repo](https://github.com/vishvanath45/Sentimental_analysis).
 Phase 1 of project is completed.
-- Making a Hand writtern Digit Recognizer, using Neural Networks and Deep learning.
+- Making a **Hand writtern Digit Recognizer**, using Neural Networks and Deep learning.
-- Making a LSTM network.
+- Making a **Long Short Term Memory**(LSTM) network to enact like me and reply to messages.

-### _Past Projects which I have worked on_
+### _Past Projects_
-- Face Recognition project - Given a Image, It finds whether there is face present or not, If present then is it of Narendra Modi or Arvind Kejeriwal.
+- **Face Rec** - Given a Image, It finds whether there is face present or not, If present then is it of Narendra Modi or Arvind Kejeriwal.
 Web App live at(not anymore, hosting costs are too much) [Image-recog.eigencoders.com](http://image-recog.eigencoders.com) and git repo is [here.](https://github.com/vishvanath45/Precog_Project/tree/master/face_detection)
-- Mass downloading of Images from Reddit, fork it from [here](https://github.com/vishvanath45/subReddit-Images-Downloader)
+- **Mass downloading of Images** from Reddit, fork it from [here](https://github.com/vishvanath45/subReddit-Images-Downloader)
-- Local Http Server - We faced problem due to downtime of internet, so I made this to share files over same network.
+- **Local Http Server** - We faced problem due to downtime of internet, so I made this to share files over same network.
 Fork it [here.](https://github.com/vishvanath45/local_http_server)
-- Reddit bot - My first project playing with APIs, used praw.
+- **Reddit bot** - My first project playing with APIs, used praw.
-- Fearch - Contribited to development of this browser extension,used in searching files over FTP.
+- **Fearch** - Contribited to development of this browser extension,used in searching files over FTP.
 I wrote a nice article of my work progress during those days, you can read it [here.](https://vishvanathblog.wordpress.com/days-with-gsoc-heat17/)
-- Local Activity Tracker (under progress) - Helpful in conducting online examination by sending screenshot, camera recording(face tracking) to server helpful in judging whether person taking exam is cheating or not.
+- **Local Activity Tracker** (under progress) - Helpful in conducting online examination by sending screenshot, camera recording(face tracking) to server helpful in judging whether person taking exam is cheating or not.

 ### _Plans to do in future_